emqx/HBridge/README.md

 HBridge also provides some extra features:

 - Message processing: It means that HBridge can do some processing on the message.
-It currently provides following functions:
+It currently supports a simple `SQL`-like grammar, which can be found at [Configuration](#2-Configuration) part.
   + `saveMsg`: Save all messages to disk.
   + `modifyTopic`: Modify matched topic to a new one.
   + `modifyField`: Modify certain field of payload in a message to a new value (if the field exists).